 But by indulging my desire to be ignorant on the matter, I was not allowing myself the ability to move forward.
 I was wallowing in falsehoods which only fed into my anger and depression.

 I also cut down on social interactions.
-This was partially because of the fatigue but also because I couldn’t be around other people.
+This was partly because of the fatigue but also because I couldn’t be around other people.
 While I didn’t announce my MS to the world, I also didn’t want to tell people about it before I was ready.
 Avoiding people was the best way to do this.

 There was nothing wrong with being in denial and isolating myself, provided it stayed temporary.
 I had to accept that I was in denial and I didn’t want to accept my diagnosis.

-I repeated a mantra I came up with years earlier (bad grammar and all): today is a bad day, but tomorrow will be less bad; next week will be less worse and next month will be a little better.
+I repeated a mantra I came up with years earlier (bad grammar and all): today is a bad day, but tomorrow will be less bad; next week will be less bad and next month will be a little better.

 I had to look towards the future and think about how future-Deborah would accept the diagnosis, but present-Deborah was not ready.
-Eventually future-Deborah and present-Deborah would meet up and I would no longer deny or isolate myself from others.
+Eventually, future-Deborah and present-Deborah would meet up and I would no longer deny or isolate myself from others.

 This stage was the hardest and most dominant stage for me because anger is such an intense emotion.

 If I slip back into any stage after my acceptance, it’s this one.
 Every so often I get really frustrated with myself because of the diagnosis: moments when I struggle to understand a simple concept, forget to do a simple task, feel particularly exhausted after what seemed to be a simple day, or unable to manage my emotions like I normally do.
 I point to the MS as the source of my frustration and am angry that I can’t be normal like everyone else.